Well-known-Game-Studio/untitled-forest-game/docs/grid-manager.md

 	•	Enable complex interactions between items and grid cells (e.g., soil depletion spreading across adjacent cells).
 	3. Save/Load Functionality:
 	•	Serialize grid and item data for persistence.

-This design document provides a comprehensive framework for implementing the Grid Manager, ensuring it is flexible, efficient, and scalable.
-Let me know if you’d like further refinements or additional features!